salahudeanIT1025/The-World/Lab3/readme.md

 B.
 Data virtualization is an approach to data management that allows an application to retrieve and manipulate data without requiring technical details about the data.
 In Virtualization, a user gets dedicated hardware while in Cloud computing multiple hardware devices provide one login environment for the user.

+# Virtualization
+B.
+i.
+Virtualization allows you to use a physical machine’s full capacity by distributing its capabilities among many users or environments.
+Some problems that are solved with virtulization are Resource Distribution, VM Sprawl, Backward Compatibility, and Performance Monitoring just to name a few.

+ii.
+Hypervisors separate the physical resources from the virtual environments—the things that need those resources to make virtualization possible.
+Hypervisors take your physical resources and divide them up so that virtual environments can use them.

 # Python
 A.
 Python pseudocode is more like an algorithmic representation of the code involved.
 This means when a code is expected to be formulated it cannot be directly drafted.
 The code will need to be first generated into a Python pseudocode and then it needs to be formulated into an actual code.